-As large companies across the globe continue to navigate the ongoing COVID-19 pandemic, many are considering workforce reorganizations as a way to reduce costs in light of geopolitical and economic uncertainties, flagging demand, and a rapidly changing outlook for recovery.
+As concern over a possible global recession continues to grow, many companies will consider workforce reorganizations as a way to reduce costs in light of economic uncertainties, flagging demand, and an unclear outlook for recovery.

-Workforce reorganizations can take many forms; however, many companies will consider global involuntary separation programs or reductions in force ("RIFs") / redundancies if initial job retention efforts or cost-saving measures such as voluntary separation programs have not proved sufficient to protect or re-size the business for anticipated future needs (for more on this topic, please see our prior alert: COVID-19 and Workforce Reorganizations - Voluntary Separation Programs).
+Workforce reorganizations can take many forms; however, many companies will consider global involuntary separation programs or reductions in force ("RIFs") / redundancies if initial job retention efforts or cost-saving measures such as voluntary separation programs have not proved sufficient to protect or re-size the business for anticipated future needs (for more on this topic, please see our prior alert: Recession Risk and Workforce Reorganizations - Voluntary Separation Programs).

 Covington's Global Workforce Solutions team is well-suited to assist companies in designing and implementing RIFs, and handling the related complex benefits, tax, and employment issues.
 Individual and collective statutory employment rights, particularly outside the U.S., and statutory regulation of pension and other employee benefits, means that large RIFs need extensive planning.
 Collective consultation requirements and consents can create timing issues, and severance pay and benefits can be significantly higher in more socially protective countries.

 A global RIF simultaneously covering multiple countries needs to account for such local differences in order to be effective.